awsdocs/aws-iot-docs/developerguide/diagnosing-salesforce.md

 ## Execution Trace<a name="diagnosing-salsforce-setup"></a>

 How do I see the execution trace of a Salesforce action?
-If CloudWatch Logs are not set up, see the [Setting Up CloudWatch Logs with AWS IoT](cloud-watch-logs.md) section\.
+If CloudWatch Logs are not set up, see the [Monitoring with CloudWatch Logs](cloud-watch-logs.md) section\.
 After you have activated the logs, you are able to see the execution trace of the Salesforce action\.

 ## Action Success and Failure<a name="diagnosing-salsforce-success"></a>